Stephen Fry: 2015–present

 He reprised his role as (a descendant of) Lord Melchett for The Big Night In, a 20 April 2020 telethon held during the COVID-19 pandemic, for a skit in which he held a video call with Prince William, Duke of Cambridge, who made a surprise appearance.
 In 2022, Fry had a recurring role as biochemist Ian Gibbons in the Hulu miniseries The Dropout, which dramatizes the scandal involving biotechnology company Theranos.
 He portrayed Fiddler's Green / Gilbert in the Netflix series The Sandman (2022).
-The same year he starred in two episodes of the Netflix romantic LGBT teen drama Heartstopper as headmaster of the main character's school.
+The same year, he starred in two episodes of the Netflix romantic LGBT teen drama Heartstopper as the headmaster of the main character's school.
 In 2023, he portrayed a fictitious King James III in the LGBT romantic comedy Red, White & Royal Blue.

-That same year he also presented the Channel 4 documentary Stephen Fry: Willem & Frieda – Defying the Nazis to positive reviews.
+That same year, he also presented the Channel 4 documentary Stephen Fry: Willem & Frieda – Defying the Nazis to positive reviews.

 In May 2024, Fry was among the members of the previously all-male Garrick Club who spoke in favour of the admission of women members for the first time in the club's 193-year history.
 The motion was carried.

+Fry has been appointed visiting professor of Creative Media at the Faculty of English of the University of Oxford for the 2024–2025 academic year.

 In May 2025, Fry was announced as a contestant on the first series of The Celebrity Traitors.
-He joined the game as a faithful and was banished in Episode 6.
+He joined the game as a 'Faithful' and was banished in Episode 6.
+From September 2025 until January 2026, Fry appeared as Lady Bracknell in the National Theatre production of The Importance of Being Earnest by Oscar Wilde.
+On February 2026, it is reported that Fry created, wrote, executive produced, and is starring as the lead character Conrad Henry, an ex-MI6 interrogator, of the upcoming Fox show The Interrogator.